-The flow at the South Australian border is approximately 4 GL/day and will remain steady at around 4 GL/day over the coming week depending on river operations.
+The flow at the South Australian border is approximately 4 GL/day and will increase to around 5 GL/day over the coming week depending on river operations.

 The current flow at the border comprises the full August Entitlement Flow (4 GL/day), water for the environment and interstate trade adjustments.